awslabs/aws-lambda-web-adapter/README.md

 CMD ["node", "index.js"]
 ```

 Line 2 and 3 copy lambda adapter binary and set it as ENTRYPOINT.
-This is the minimum configuration required to use Lambda Adapter.
-No need to change the code.
+This is the only configuration change required to run web application on AWS Lambda.
+No need to change the application code.

 ```dockerfile
 COPY --from=aws-lambda-adapter:latest /opt/bootstrap /opt/bootstrap